 Now that warmer weather is here, it’s extremely important for dog owners to take certain precautions when it comes to their pup’s health.
-To ensure that you and your canine companion have an enjoyable summer, we’ve compiled a list of things to keep in mind this season, so that your furry BFF stays safe.
+To ensure that you and your canine companion have an enjoyable summer, we’ve compiled a list of cautions to keep in mind this season, so that your furry BFF stays safe.

-Every year, dogs die from being left alone in hot vehicles.
+If you’re planning any road trips this summer, your dog may be included in your vacation plans.
+Please keep in mind that every year, dogs die from being left alone in hot vehicles.
 “A car’s temperature increases about one degree a minute and can reach life-threatening highs quickly, even with the windows open,” says Sally Morgan, a holistic physical therapist for pets and people.
 Bottom line is, you should NEVER leave a dog alone in the car.

-Familiarize yourself with the signs of heatstroke, and call your veterinarian immediately if you notice any of these symptoms.
+Familiarize yourself with the signs of heat stroke, and call your veterinarian immediately if you notice any of these symptoms.

 Flea and Tick Care

 Your dog should be on a flea-and-tick preventive to reduce the risk that he’ll contract tick-borne infections such as Lyme disease.
-Along with oral pills and flea-and-tick collars, there are pet-friendly sprays for additional protection.
-Hot, humid weather can cause a hot spot on a dog that is scratching, i.e. a large, painful area of inflammation that can be difficult to manage, so make sure your pup’s skin is protected before temperatures get too high.
+Along with oral pills, topical treatments, and flea-and-tick collars, there are pet-friendly sprays for additional protection.
+Speak to your veterinarian to find the best, most appropriate treatment for your dog.

-With warmer weather comes the desire to open windows and balcony doors.
+With warmer weather comes the need to open windows and balcony doors.
 Doing so can lead to your dog falling, slipping, or jumping out the window in what Dr. Hohenhaus refers to as “high-rise syndrome.”
 Make sure your pet doesn’t have access to any open windows or doors.
 Summer deck parties can also prove hazardous, so it’s important that someone is always monitoring your dog.

-Foods like corn on the cob and any sort of fruit pit can be extremely problematic if swallowed.
-They can get stuck in the intestine and, according to Dr. Hohenhaus, are not easily detected on an X-ray.
+Denise Fleck, an author and animal care instructor, advises against sharing food with your dog.
+“Dogs don’t metabolize food like we do and can end up with severe inflammation,” she says.
+Foods like corn on the cob and any sort of fruit pit or watermelon seeds can be extremely problematic if swallowed.
+They can get stuck in the intestine, and, according to Dr. Hohenhaus, are not easily detected on an X-ray.

 Contrary to popular belief, not all dogs can swim.
 If you plan on taking your dog in the pool, make sure he knows how to swim and how to get out.
 Pools that do not have some form of stairs are the most dangerous for dogs.
 If you do have a pool, it should be fenced to protect your pup from wandering in.
 He should never be allowed in the pool unsupervised.
 It’s a good idea to have a dog life jacket on hand, especially if you frequent the beach or like to go boating.